 You can also embed a full base or table view within the base directly into a website—check out this support article on embeds.

 Creating a share link for the entire base will let anyone with the share link see the entire base, including all of the different tables.
-(If there's any sensitive information in the database, you may want to create a table view share link instead.)
+(If there's any sensitive information in the database, you may want to create a view share link instead.)

-Clicking the “private read-only link” option will generate a share link for the base.
+Clicking the Private read-only link option will generate a share link for the base.
 You can now send this share link to others, preview it yourself, or embed it into a website.